grimreaper/cpython/Doc/library/re.rst

-   If you're not using a raw string to express the pattern, remember that Python also uses the backslash as an escape sequence in string literals; if the escape sequence isn't recognized by Python's parser, the backslash and subsequent character are included in the resulting string.
+   If you're not using a raw string to express the pattern, remember that Python also uses the backslash as an escape sequence in string literals; if the escape sequence isn't recognized by Python's parser, it will generate a :exc:`DeprecationWarning` and in the future this will become a :exc:`Syntaxerror`.
    However, if Python would recognize the resulting sequence, the backslash should be repeated twice.
 This is complicated and hard to understand, so it's highly recommended that you use raw strings for all but the simplest expressions.

 ``[]``
    Used to indicate a set of characters.
 In a set: